 Pembina is authorized to issue, among other classes of shares, an unlimited number of Common Shares for consideration and on terms and conditions as established by the Board of Directors without the approval of Shareholders in certain instances.
-The Shareholders will have no pre-emptive rights in connection with such further issues.
+The Shareholders will have no pre-emptive rights in connection with such further issuances.
+Any issuance of Common Shares may have a dilutive effect on existing shareholders.